COVID-19 Vaccination FAQs

 Everyone 16 years of age and older is now eligible to get a COVID-19 vaccination.
 Get a COVID-19 vaccine as soon as you can.
 Widespread vaccination is a critical tool to help stop the pandemic.

 Which COVID-19 vaccines are available?

-Johnson and Johnson (J&J) vaccine which is an adenovirus vaccine.
+The FDA and CDC have currently paused the administration of the Johnson and Johnson (J&J) vaccine (1-shot), which is an adenovirus vaccine.

 Yale Health will administer the vaccine that is received from the state.
 It is important to note that the vaccines, in general, are not interchangeable and both doses must be from the same manufacturer.